Index

 2018/19 - 22/23 | • | 18116 | 27.1% | 26.7% | 27.4% | 52.8% | 64.7% |

 Whilst it is possible to influence the number of people who are invited for an NHS Health Check, it is more difficult to influence the uptake rates among those who have received an invite.
-Uptake rates tend to be lower in more deprived areas so it is not particularly surprising that the uptake rate has been significantly lower in Hull compared to England.
-However, the percentage of people who attended an NHS Health Check out of those who were invited for one has increased at a faster rate in Hull compared to England, and the percentage in Hull is now statistically significantly higher than England.
+Uptake rates tend to be lower in more deprived areas so it would not have been particularly surprising if uptake rates had been lower.
+However, this is not the case for the last three years where the uptake rates are slightly higher in Hull compared to England (due to the large numbers involved, the differences in Hull are statistically significant).

 Compared with benchmark